RafflesiaKhan/quick-short-generator/README.md

-# Video Generator with KlingAI and Minimax
+# Video Generator with KlingAI and Minimax API

 This project allows users to upload 1-6 images, provide prompts for each image, and generate a video using either KlingAI's or Minimax's API.
 The generated videos are merged into a single video file.